keesvandenend/hyplern-app/README.md

 <h1>hyplern</h1>

-This repository contains the code for the HypLern app for use in cordova.
+This repository contains the code for the current (old) version of the HypLern app for use in cordova.
 By default it contains a demo of Hungarian.
 An automated environment would take this code and convert it to another language with the necessary stories, using the base source files for that language.
 </br></br>